Trigex/AlphaNET/Docs/FS_SCHEMA.md

 ### Inode Table

-A series of sequential blocks near the start of the Filesystem, dedicated to storing all Inodes in the Filesystem.
+A series of sequentially ordered blocks near the start of the Filesystem, dedicated to storing all Inodes in the Filesystem.